---

 });

-Control which lifecycle hooks should be tracked.
-This is helpful if, for example, you want to know if some components are removed during the initial page load, in which case you can add a unmount hook to the default:
+You can control which lifecycle hooks should be tracked.
+This is helpful if, for example, you want to know if some components are removed during the initial page load, in which case you can configure the integration to also track `unmount` hooks:

 Sentry.init({